What is fibromyalgia?

 Symptoms of fibromyalgia include:

-While there is no cure for fibromyalgia several treatments exist that may help alleviate your symptoms.
-These treatments include:
+Several treatments exist that may help alleviate your fibromyalgia symptoms.
+These treatments may include but are not limited to: